CrowdStrike/terraform-aws-cloud-registration/README.md

 - Real-time Visibility and Detection
 - Identity Protection (IDP)
 - Sensor Management
+- Agentless Scanning:
    - Data Security Posture Management (DSPM)
+   - Vulnerability Scanning

 > [!NOTE]
 > For multi-region deployments, this module needs to be instantiated separately for each region where FCS components are required.